Carbon dioxide emissions and climate change

 Lime has always fitted the bill and the example below is what lime mortar looks like when it is in need of replacement.
 Masonry bees have severely damaged it, it's weathered and there's evidence of cement mortar.

 Below: A well intentioned repair which unfortunately falls short of the benchmark.

 The above photo shows a repair where the lime mortar has been mistakenly trowelled in to try and achieve a weather-struck finish in the same way a bricklayer would finish repointing brickwork with cement.
 One should never attempt weather-stuck with stone.
-The problem now is that it has cracked, is not weather-proof and will fall out because it has not been brushed finished.
+The problem now is that it has cracked, is not weather-proof and will fall out.

 The above photo was taken whilst doing some red brick restoration work in St Clements, Oxford.
 I've included it to demonstrate just how much mortar actually needs to be removed during repointing.